Traben-0/Entity_Texture_Features/README.md

 - 😑️ Blinking mobs
 - 🔱 Custom Trident textures
 - ⚗️ Alternate potion visuals for mobs
-- 🎨 Player skin support for most of these features
+- 🎨 Player Skin Features & Additions, including support for most of the above features
 Everything can be enabled or disabled in the config or Mod Menu settings